 Set just west of the Rio Grande River, the Country Club Farmers Market has plenty to see as well.
 Sample dishes prepared by local food trucks and check out the wares of more than 80 vendors.
 The market is open every Saturday in the late morning and early afternoon, so get here early to take it all in.
 While these three farmers’ markets have plenty to see, they aren’t the only ones around.
 Discover El Paso’s other farmers’ markets here..

-El Paso’s spectacular zoo, sprawling farmers markets, and kid-friendly attractions make this West Texas destination a great vacation spot for families.
+El Paso’s spectacular zoo, brand-new water parks, sprawling farmers markets, and kid-friendly attractions make this West Texas destination a great vacation spot for families.